jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (A) all amounts that are income deemed to be derived under section EZ 35 or EZ 37 or EZ 42 by the person in respect of the financial arrangement in all previous income years since the issue of the financial arrangement; and
     (B) all amounts that are dividends derived by the person from the release of the obligation to repay the amount lent; and (C) all amounts that are income of the person under section CF 2 in respect of the financial arrangement.
-(2) Where, in relation to a financial arrangement, a person is a cash basis holder, and the financial arrangement matures or is remitted (other than by way of being written off as a bad debt), sold, or otherwise transferred by that person in any income year, the amount of the cash base price adjustment in relation to that income year, that person, and that financial arrangement is an amount calculated in accordance with the following formula: a − (b + c) where— ais the sum of all consideration derived in respect of the financial arrangement by the person, and amounts remitted by the person bis the acquisition price of the financial arrangement cis the sum of all amounts that are income derived by the person, less the aggregate of amounts of expenditure deemed to be incurred under sections EZ 35 and EZ 42 or deemed to be a deduction under section EZ 37.
+(2) Where, in relation to a financial arrangement, a person is a cash basis holder, and the financial arrangement matures or is remitted (other than by way of being written off as a bad debt), sold, or otherwise transferred by that person in any income year, the amount of the cash base price adjustment in relation to that income year, that person, and that financial arrangement is an amount calculated in accordance with the following formula:a − (b + c)where—ais the sum of all consideration derived in respect of the financial arrangement by the person, and amounts remitted by the personbis the acquisition price of the financial arrangementcis the sum of all amounts that are income derived by the person, less the aggregate of amounts of expenditure deemed to be incurred under sections EZ 35 and EZ 42 or deemed to be a deduction under section EZ 37.
 (3) Subject to subsection (5), the amount of the base price adjustment in relation to any financial arrangement and any income year is,—
   (a) in relation to a holder,—
     (i) where it is a positive amount, deemed to be income derived by the holder in the income year; and